The Emblems of Christmas

 Symbolically wreaths, like wedding bands, are circularly shaped showing eternal love with no beginning or end.
 The word ‘wreath‘ is derived from an English word meaning to twist, such as in a circle.
 Some believe that initially wreaths were hung on doors in Ancient Rome to represent victory.
 In Christianity, the Christmas wreath was used to symbolize Christ.

 A candy cane or peppermint stick is a cane-shaped stick candy, it is traditionally white with red stripes and flavored with peppermint, but is also made in a variety of other flavors and colors.
 It was to symbolically represent the shepherd’s staff.
 They are used to gently guide wandering sheep back to the fold and to defend helpless sheep from attacking wolves and lions.
 They are white because Jesus was born of a virgin and lived without sin.
-Three small red stripes represent the stripes on His back which heal us.
+Three small red stripes represent the stripes on his back that heal us.
 One large red stripe represents the blood of the Cross which saves us.

 We see the bow as safely keeping the gift together with its holder as we are safe in the hands of Christ.
 The bow seals the gift and only one who is worthy is able to open the bow and reveal the gift inside.